ordina-jworks/ordina-jworks.github.io/_posts/2018-10-08-angular-state-management-comparison.md

 One of the aims of a (progressive) web application is to minimize loading time by reducing the package size.
 In that light, some developers opt to not use a framework, but instead use plain RxJS.
-To simulate a store as much as possible, I've used **BehaviorSubject**s to hold the state and **lettable operators** to modify the state.
+To simulate a store as much as possible, I've used **BehaviorSubject**s to hold the state and **pipeable operators** to modify the state.

 # Fight